fdabl/fdabl.github.io/menu/talks.md

 Validating Driver Profiles in the Mercedes-Benz driving simulation.
 Invited Talk for the Behavioral Studies Colloquium, Zürich, Switzerland, May 2018. [[Link]({{ site.url }}/assets/talks/Daimler-Talk-Zurich.html)]

 ## Posters
+Default Bayes Factor for Testing the (In)equality of Several Population Variances.
+O'Bayes, Warwick, United Kingdom, June 2019. [[Link]({{ site.url }}/assets/posters/OBayes-Poster-2019.pdf)]

 Node Centrality Measures are a poor substitute for Causal Inference.
-European Causal Inference Meeting, Bremen, Germany, March 2019. [[Link]({{ site.url }}/assets/posters/EuroCIM-Poster.pdf)]
+European Causal Inference Meeting, Bremen, Germany, March 2019. [[Link]({{ site.url }}/assets/posters/EuroCIM-Poster-2019.pdf)]

 ## Workshops
 From 2014 to 2018, I was fortunate enough to give workshops on Bayesian inference in several countries.
 The most comprehensive version of this workshop can be found [here](https://github.com/fdabl/Intro-Stats).